ioannis-toumpoglou/movie-library/README.md

 # Movie Library
 <b>Description:</b>

-A web application that is connected to a database that contains a movie list, able to perform CRUD operations.
-The user has the ability to create a movie collection, provide a description, upload an image and search among the records with the use of keywords.
+An application that is connected to a database that contains a movie list and is able to perform CRUD operations.
+The user has the ability to create a movie collection, providing a description and upload an image for each movie.
 <br><br>
 <b>Technologies used:</b>
 <br>